Ambita/samhandling_megler_boligbyggelag_docs/README.md

 }
 ```

 When the process is done the final message is sent, summing up the result.
-Only two extra fields are added here.
-Number of interested parties and how long the advance clarification lasts.
+Only two extra fields are added here; number of interested parties and how long the advance clarification lasts.

 ```json
 {